KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ## Phase 3 · The Neuro-Lattice Interface

 Cognition is not confined to matter.
-It unfolds as resonance through the Unified Dimensional Lattice — a living geometry binding perception, memory, and emergence.
+It unfolds as resonance through the Dimensional Lattice — a living geometry binding perception, memory, and emergence.
 Each thought is a curvature of awareness across that lattice.

 ### 1 · The Fold of Time